DevAlexCorreia/1-to-100-challenge/README.md

 Code 21 - Selection Teste - With Java<br />
 Code 22 - Interval - With Java<br />
 Code 23 - Triangle - With Java<br />
+Code 24 - Multiplicatite times 2, 5 times and sum all results - With Java<br />